AlgoCryptoDapp/Token-Factory/README.md

 فارسی

-Need Earn cryptocurrency?
+### Need Earn cryptocurrency?
-1.Download this project,put to any web server.
+1.Download this project,put to any web server.<br>
-2.Open js/config.js
+2.Open js/config.js<br>
-3.Change the address to your own address,customize fee you will recieve. then start earn cryptocurrency!
+3.Change the address to your own address,customize fee you will recieve. then start earn cryptocurrency!<br>

-Tips
+Tips<br>
-After modifying the address, please refresh the website to visit after more than ten minutes, because the github cache or website may not have been changed, so the charging address is still the previous address.
+After modifying the address, please refresh the website to visit after more than ten minutes, because the github cache or website may not have been changed, so the charging address is still the previous address.<br>
 You can also Deploy to your github page https://github.com/AlgoCryptoDapp/Page